Copyright Jim Korger 2011

 You can get heavier hammers.
 22oz is fine.
 I have used heavier but switched back to 22oz after my last set of tools was stolen.
 Ask your new boss, or even better, bring in a borrowed hammer the first day and ask the people you will be working with what they recommend.

 I prefer a smooth face head.
 There is less chance of damaging a finish when inserting ties into a wood frame building.
 Fewer flakes seem to fly off when locking and unlocking Cup lock systems scaffolding.
 Less damage is caused to the locking pin on Safway systems scaffolding.
 Less damage is made to the end of the setter for concrete masonry anchors when you do all-thread scaffold ties.
 There are others, long in the trade of scaffolding, who swear by the milled face hammer.
 If you switch back to framing now and then it may be the right choice for you.

 If you are going to be long in the Scaffolding trade get the Estwing model E3-22S.
 Straight claw,22oz, steel shank, 16” handle, smooth face, framing style hammer.
-I do not sell these as they are readily available nation wide.
+I sell tis one above in "MADE IN USA Scaffold Tools".
+They are readily available nation wide.
 Estwing hammers are made in the USA

-(as are all my Below the Belt leather tool holders).
+(as are all my leather tool holders).
 Visit their website at WWW.ESTWING.COM

 You can get a steel shank hammer at Harbor Freight for about $11.00 if you are on the cheap.

 I have seen much written about the Stileto Hhammers.
 I would be sad indeed to find a $200.00 + hammer stolen.
 I had my tools stolen 3 times over my field career.
 I also find it hard to understand the oft made claim that it strikes with the force of of other hammers twice its weight.